 Things to Do in St. Louis in the Fall

-Autumn is always a magical time in the Midwest United States, and St. Louis is on the top of many people’s visit list.
-Again, the temperatures are very mild, but there is less rainfall in the fall, making the air a little drier and more pleasant.
+Others would say that autumn is the best time to visit St. Louis.
+The temperatures are very mild, but there is less rainfall in the fall, making the air a little drier and more pleasant.

 The Apple Fest at Eckert’s is a lot of fun for the whole family.
 Eckert’s is a fabulous day trip, from wagon rides and children’s attractions to live music and food.
 Another excellent day trip is Brookdale Farms, which has a pumpkin patch and hayrides available.
 And don’t miss the Corn Maze!
 With a whopping 17 acres of winding and twisting paths, this is a favorite of visitors for fall fun.

 Other activities include a river cruise, Halloween parties, and haunted house tours, and Big Muddy Adventures, which offers paddleboat tours of the Mississippi and Missouri rivers.

 While you’re here, make sure you book a vacation rental at JZ Vacation Rentals.
 We know St. Louis and can help you find fun activities for the whole family!

 Real estate has always been an attractive yet mythical beast when it comes to safe investing.
 There is competition, but there are so many different kinds of real estate investing that there is enough to go around.
 But one of the best ways to make money in real estate is the vacation rental.
 A lot of that is due to property management companies and the expert help they give.
 You may be asking yourself, “should I invest in vacation rental property?”
 In this article, we’ll find out why the answer to that is a definite “yes!”